piotrtekien/HassOSArgonOneAddon/argonOneV3Master/README.md

 # Argon One V3 Master Fan Control

-This Home Assistant add-on manages the fan speed for the Argon One V3 on Raspberry Pi and Home Assistant Yellow, adjusting based on temperature.
+This Home Assistant add-on manages the fan speed for the Argon One V3 on Raspberry Pi 5 and can adjust based on temperature.

 ## Features